Self-Improving Loops for Visual Robotic Planning: Method

 \section{Method}

-We introduce the Self-Adapting Improvement Loop (SAIL), in which a video generative model initially trained on a general set of in-domain demonstrations iteratively improves its visual planning performance for a particular task of interest in a self-adaptive manner.
-In Section~\ref{sec:method_probadap}, we describe how a small in-domain video model can be integrated with a generally pretrained text-to-video model to produce a strong, generalizable in-domain visual planner.
-Finally, in Section~\ref{sec:sail}, we demonstrate how SAIL bootstraps an in-domain video model into a high-performing visual planner for solving a novel robotic control task through iteratively fine-tuning on self-collected experience.
+We introduce the Self-Improving Loop for Visual Robotic Planning (SILVR), in which a video generative model initially trained on a general set of in-domain demonstrations iteratively improves its visual planning performance for a particular task of interest in a self-adaptive manner.
+In Section~\ref{sec:method_probadap}, we describe how a small in-domain video model can be integrated with a generally pretrained text-to-video model to produce a strong, generalizable in-domain visual planner for real-world visual settings.
+Finally, in Section~\ref{sec:sail}, we demonstrate how SILVR bootstraps an in-domain video model into a high-performing visual planner for solving a novel robotic control task through iteratively fine-tuning on self-collected experience.